blueberryliaojuan/BeeReader/OVERVIEW.md

 - `controllers/`: Handles the specific logic for processing requests.
 - `routes/`: Defines routes and their corresponding controllers.
 - `services/`: Implements the core business logic and reusable functionalities.
 It encapsulates complex operations and workflows, isolating them from controllers.
+- `index.js` :This will serve as the centralized router that combines and organizes all other routes.

 ## 2. `public/`